laurgao/simpy/README.md

-## simpy
+# simpy

 _A worse version of [sympy](https://www.sympy.org)_

+Current version can do algebraic & trigonometric simplifications, perform any differentiation, and integrate most of AP calc functions including polynomials, rational functions, trig functions, logs, and exponentials.

+## Quick start

+Real installation instructions are coming soon!
+For now, just clone the repo and `pip install requirements.txt`.
+You can run `pytest .` in the root directory to run my tests.
+Look at `test_integrals.py` and `test_khan_academy_integrals.py` to see some sample integrals we can do :)

-Current version can do algebraic simplifications and integrate polynomial functions.
-For example, these integrals Laura had to do for homework:
+For example, these polynomial integrals Laura had to do for homework:

 $$
 \begin{aligned}